Ramsha-Arshad/Hospitality-Dashboard-PowerBI/README.md

 - Property-level comparisons
 - Customer demand patterns

+# 📊 Key Objectives
-The goal of the dashboard is to give hotel managers a **single source of truth** to evaluate performance at a weekly, monthly, property, and segment level.
+The goal of the dashboard is to give hotel managers a **single source of truth** and enable stakeholders to

+- Analyze revenue distribution across categories
+- Track weekly and monthly demand patterns
+- Compare property-level performance
+- Understand booking platform efficiency
+- Provide hotel leadership with actionable insights

 # 📊 Key KPIs Included